raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

 You can click on the `define sample fruit`{:class="block3myblocks"} block to see the animation happen.
+If you are on a small screen, you might need to look closely.

-It won't run when we click the green flag though, as you have not yet **called** the function in your script.
+It won't run when we click the green flag though, as you have not yet used your new `sample fruit block`{:class='block3myblocks'} in your project.

 --- /task ---

 --- task ---

-To use your new function, you can attach it to an `event`{:class="block3events"} block.
+To use your new block, you can attach it to an `event`{:class="block3events"} block.
 In the `My Blocks`{:class="block3myblocks"} menu, you should see the block you made.
 Use it in the following script.

 ![rover sprite](images/rover-sprite.png)
 ```blocks3